Shufen-Yin/Data_Project_Portfolio/02_SQL_Data_Analysis/README.md

   - SQL Server table design with primary/foreign keys
   - Aggregation (AVG, COUNT), GROUP BY, TOP N
   - CASE for sentiment classification
   - Stored procedure and ETL automation
+  - Database Design & ERD (lucidchart)
 - **How to run:** Open in SQL Server Management Studio (SSMS) and execute the script.
 - **See also:** `Customer_Feedback_DB/README.md` for details and screenshots.